RichyKim12/Hooslist/README.md

 # Hooslist Course Scheduling Web Application
-Hooslist is a course scheduling app which includes: Google Oauth, Course catalogue search and view, Friends System, and Course Scheduling features.
+Hooslist is a course scheduling app which includes: Google Oauth, Course catalogue search and view, Friends System, Commenting System, and Course Scheduling features.

 ## To run the application do the following:
 - pip install -r requirements.txt